 You can not use flea shampoo on puppies under 12 weeks of age.
 It is dangerous for them.

-So, if the puppy only has a few fleas, this is not a big deal, as he can simply be treated for them when he is old enough for it to be done safely.
+So, if he only has a few fleas, this is not a big deal when choosing, as he can simply be treated for them when he is old enough for it to be done safely.

 ©Photo Courtesy of Marjon Lukje

 When a Golden Retriever decides he’s tired, he’s taking a nap and that’s all there is to it!